 Recalled Philips CPAP Machine Caused Prostate Cancer, Lawsuit Alleges

-While a number of class action lawsuits have been filed since the recent Philips CPAP recall, seeking medical monitoring and other damages for owners of the sleep apnea machines, a recently filed lawsuit alleges that years of breathing toxic particles released by the sound abatement foam caused a New York man to develop prostate cancer.
+While a number of class action lawsuits have been filed since the recent Philips CPAP recall, seeking medical monitoring and other damages for owners of the sleep apnea machines, a recently filed lawsuit alleges that after years of breathing toxic particles, a recalled Philips CPAP machine caused prostate cancer for a New York man.

 The complaint (PDF) was brought by Michael Bowman on September 12 in the U.S. District Court for the Southern District of New York, seeking damages from Koninklijke Philips and its U.S. subsidiaries as defendants, for selling defective Dreamstation and other CPAP machines for sleep apnea treatment, and unreasonably delaying recalls.